themichaelbender/author-hub/README.md

 # author-hub

 A place to submit anything author related including:
-- Editting tips and/or tricks (regardless of software)
+- Editing tips and/or tricks (regardless of software)
   - Keyboard shortcuts
   - Preference settings that work for you and why
 - Workflow ah has!